QEP Full Rules and Regulations

 To be eligible to apply for a QEP Certificate, the candidate:

-2. must be a member of a national professional photographers association.
+2. Must be a member of a national professional photographers association.
 The national association must be a member of the Federation of European Professional Photographers.
-Unless otherwise agreed by the relevant FEP member association, applications have to be sent directly to the FEP, but in any case a copy of the entry form must be transmitted by the entrants to the relevant association.
-Application by non members can be accepted providing they are professional photographers legally registered and resident in European countries where there are no FEP member national associations to represent them.
-If such an application is received from a photographer who is not member of a FEP member association, they must be registered with the tax authorities as a professional photographer and they must show their VAT registration number or certificate of professional insurance which will be validated by the FEP.
+Unless otherwise agreed by the relevant FEP member association, applications have to be sent directly to the FEP.
+A copy of the entry form must be transmitted by the entrants to the relevant association.
+Application by non members are accepted providing they are professional photographers legally registered and resident in European countries where there are no FEP member national associations to represent them.
+If such an application is received from a photographer who is not member of a FEP affiliated association, they must be registered with the relevant tax authorities as a professional photographer and must show their VAT registration number or certificate of professional insurance which will be validated by the FEP.

-5. must fulfil the necessary requirements in technical skills and meet an internationally acknowledged artistic and aesthetic standard necessary to uphold a highly accomplished professional status.
+4. Must fulfil the necessary requirements in technical skills and meet an internationally acknowledged artistic and aesthetic standard already achieved by existing FEP QEP qualified photographers.

 FEP Code of conduct